blancks/php-jsonpatch-benchmarks/README.md

 | php-jsonpatch/php-jsonpatch | 10970                              |
 | remorhaz/php-json-patch     | N/A (needs many hours to complete) |

+> Unfortunately remorhaz skyrocket out of the chart just with 20 operations patch.
+It is in the range of O(2^n) if not worse.

-> **Note:** These results are indicative and may vary depending on the specific use case and system environment.
+> These results are indicative and may vary depending on the specific use case and system environment.

 ## How to Run the Benchmarks